wjakubowicz/ZenTabs/README.md

 # ZenTabs - Tab Manager

-ZenTabs is a Chrome extension compatible with Manifest V3, designed to help you organize your browsing experience by exporting and importing URLs of tabs to text and sorting them.
+ZenTabs is a Manifest V3 compatible Chrome extension designed to organize your browsing experience.
-It provides functionalities to manage tabs across multiple windows, sort tabs, and close duplicate tabs.
+It allows exporting and importing URLs of tabs to text, sorting and managing them across multiple windows and closing duplicates.

 ## Features